opf/openproject/docs/release-notes/12/12-1-0/README.md

 ## Agile boards for the Community version

 We want to give an important feature to the Community version.
-Now, that we have implemented with the team planner a new Enterprpise feature, we also want to give something to the Community.
+Now, that we have implemented with the team planner a new Enterprise feature, we also want to give something to the Community.
 We decided to release the basic agile boards for the Community.
 Making it possible to also create agile boards with the free of charge Community version of OpenProject.

 These flexible basic agile boards allow you to set up any kind of agile board you need.
 Freely configure the lists (columns) which should be displayed and add and move cards between these lists.
 The basic boards do not update the work package attributes when moving cards between the lists.